ukilab-cloud/lab-tgw-fgcp/README.md

 ## Deployment
 - Clone the repository.
+- If not using Jumpbox
   - Copy `terraform.tfvars.example`  to `terraform.tfvars`
   - Change ACCESS_KEY and SECRET_KEY values in terraform.tfvars
-- Change parameters in the variables.tf
-- If using SSO, uncomment the token variable in variables.tf and main.tf
 * Initialize the providers and modules:
   ```sh
   $ terraform init